Properties of contact matrices induced by pairwise interactions in proteins: Discussion

 \section{Discussion}

-The lower bounds of the total contact energy lead to the relationship between $E$- and $C$-matrices such that the contact potential looks like a Go-like potential.
-Such a relationship may be realized only for ideal proteins, but in real proteins, atom- and residue-connectivity and steric hindrance not included in the contact energy can significantly reduce conformational space; the number of possible $C$-matrices is the order of $2^{N(N-1)/2}$ but the conformational entropy of self-avoiding chains is proportional to at most $N$, where $N$ is chain length.
-As a result, \Eq{\ref{eq: best-optimum-eigenvectors}} is expected to be approximately satisfied only for some singular spaces, probably for singular values taking relatively large values, but at least for the primary singular space.
-It was confirmed in the representative proteins that the inner products of the principal eigenvectors of $E$- and $C$-matrices are significantly biased toward the value, one, at a certain value of the threshold energy $\varepsilon_0$ for contacts, where their average over all proteins has a maximum; see \Fig{\ref{fig: cos_cpe_epe_vs_sqrt_n_ave_cpei_scc70_22}}.
-Parallel relationships were also indicated and confirmed between the primary eigenvector $\VEC{R}_{1}$ and the contact number vector $\VEC{n}$ of $C$-matrix, and between the mean contact energy vector $\delta \vec{\mathcal{E}}_{\bullet}$ and the contact number vector $\VEC{n}$; see \Fig{\ref{fig: cos_cpe_cn_vs_sqrt_n_ave_cpei}} and \Fig{\ref{fig: cos_ave_e_cn_vs_cos_ave_e_1}}.
-In these analyses, a statistical potential was used to evaluate contact energies between residues, and the coarse grain of the evaluations limits the present analysis to a relationship between the primary eigenvectors of $E$- and $C$-matrices, and also can make the relationship between these matrices vague.
-However, the results clarify significance of the principal eigenvectors of $E$- and $C$-matrices and the contact number vector in protein structures.
-Here, it may be worthy of note that the primary eigenvector of $C$-matrix corresponds to the lower frequency normal modes of protein structures.
+The lower bounds of the total contact energy lead to a relationship between $E$ and $C$ matrices such that the contact potential looks like a Go-like potential.
+Such a relationship may be realized only for ideal proteins, but in real proteins, atom- and residue-connectivities and steric hindrance not included in the contact energy can significantly reduce conformational space; the number of possible $C$-matrices is of the order of $2^{N(N-1)/2}$ but the conformational entropy of self-avoiding chains is proportional to at most $N$, where $N$ is the chain length.
+As a result, \Eq{\ref{eq: best-optimum-eigenvectors}} is expected to be approximately satisfied only for some singular spaces, probably for singular values taking relatively large values, but at least for the principal singular space.
+It was confirmed in the representative proteins that the inner products of the principal eigenvectors of $E$ and $C$ matrices are significantly biased toward the value 1 at a certain value of the threshold energy $\varepsilon_0$ for contacts, where their average over all proteins has a maximum; see \Fig{\ref{fig: cos_cpe_epe_vs_sqrt_n_ave_cpei_scc70_22}}.
+Parallel relationships were also indicated and confirmed between the principal eigenvector $\VEC{R}_{1}$ and the contact number vector $\VEC{n}$ of the $C$ matrix and between the mean contact energy vector $\delta \vec{\mathcal{E}}_{\bullet}$ and the contact number vector $\VEC{n}$; see \Figs{\ref{fig: cos_cpe_cn_vs_sqrt_n_ave_cpei}} and \ref{fig: cos_ave_e_cn_vs_cos_ave_e_1}.
+In these analyses, a statistical potential was used to evaluate the contact energies between residues, and the coarse grain of the evaluations limits the present analysis to a relationship between the principal eigenvectors of the $E$ and $C$ matrices, and also can make the relationship between these matrices vague.
+However, the results clarify the significance of the principal eigenvectors of the $E$ and $C$ matrices and contact number vector in protein structures.
+Here, it may be worthy of note that the principal eigenvector of the $C$ matrix corresponds to the lower-frequency normal modes of protein structures.